 Unless the weather is particularly cold, you should keep your baby’s clothing light and simple.
 You’ll want it to be easy to remove clothing when you need to change him/her during the trip.

-Most importantly, enjoy the trip.
+Most importantly, enjoy the trip (see the four best places to vacation with a baby).
 Take photos and be sure to give your baby plenty of care and comfort during the flight.

 The below infographic “The Ultimate Guide to Flying with Your Baby”, courtesy of Baby In A Stroller, provides packing and document checklists as well as travel, safety and health tips.

 Also see “The Comprehensive Guide to Flying with Kids” for tips on flying with your older children.